 During my sabbatical in 2024, I began exploring more modular, on-demand approaches to delivering documentation.
 This led to the creation of Guru Guides, a Figma plugin that provides contextual access to Design System guidance without the performance overhead of embedding content directly into files.
 It allows designers to reference documentation as needed, without disrupting their workflow or slowing down the Figma experience.

 Guru Guides is a free tool to help teams begin documenting their design system guidelines.
 The main goal is to increase engagement with guidelines during the design process, making it easier for designers to maintain consistency across products as teams grow.
-By bringing guidelines directly into Figma, we reduce context switching and help designers stay focused in their tool of choice, with guidelines at their fingertips whenever summoned.
+By bringing guidelines directly into Figma or via the web, we reduce context switching and help designers stay focused in their tool of choice, with guidelines at their fingertips whenever summoned.

 Read the article: Guidelines at Your Fingertips